 What about funeral directors?
 Let’s take a look at some common misconceptions about the profession.

 This is as unfair as accusing all police offers of pastry addiction.
 It has more to do with how we as a society, especially in America, view death.
 It is something of a taboo, and so it’s reflected in our ideas about funeral directors.
 Those who work with the dead get sucked into that mindset.
-That’s how we get that grim reaper image — that black suited, clammy handed, pale-man perception.
+That’s how we get that Grim Reaper image — that black-suited, clammy-handed perception.
 Of course, this just isn’t true.

-Funeral Directors are as normal as the rest of us, with perhaps a slightly grislier job than most.
-Their work is more noble than we tend to recognize.
+Funeral directors are as normal as the rest of us, with a slightly grislier job than most.
+Their work is nobler than we tend to recognize.
 Their primary focus is on the family and helping them through one of the toughest points in their lives.
 They are caring and compassionate people.

 Most jobs share one universal trait: they allow someone to earn a living.
-If a sizable income was your goal, there are many other career paths that would be much less demanding.
-This isn’t a 9-5 gig.
-A death can occur at any time.
-This includes weekends and holidays.
+Funeral directors typically don’t earn much more than $50,000, on average.
+And if a sizable income was your goal, there are many other career paths that would be much less demanding.
+This isn’t a nine-to-five gig.
+A death can occur at any time, including weekends and holidays.
 There is little flexibility for a funeral director on call.
 They have to drop everything to respond to a call, day or night.
-The work of a funeral director can be rewarding, but it can also be emotionally taxing and exhausting.
+The work of a funeral director can be rewarding, but it also can be emotionally taxing and exhausting.

 In the past, many family-owned funeral homes would pass the business from father to son.
 Lately, however, there has been a surge of women entering the profession.
 The American Board of Funeral Service Education (ABSFE) reported that in 2015, 56% of graduates from accredited programs were female.
-Two generations ago, the estimate was zero percent.
-As these women make their way into the industry, they can help shatter the perceptions of a once male-dominated industry.
+Two generations ago, the estimate was 0%.
+As these women make their way into the profession, they help shatter the perceptions of a once male-dominated profession.

 While a modern funeral might not resemble funerals of the past, death is nothing new.
-Humans have pretty much always practiced ceremonies to mourn their loved ones.
-Somebody has always been needed to help orchestrate such ceremonies.
+Humans have always practiced ceremonies to mourn their loved ones.
+And somebody has always been needed to help orchestrate such ceremonies.
 The job might not have looked the same 1,000 years ago, and it likely won’t look the same 1,000 years from now, but the job has always been (and will always be) profoundly meaningful and important.

 Are there any other stereotypes you can think of?
 Anything we missed?
 Let us know in the comment section below.